-The Edit Interface Setting/Status screens in Figure 4-5-5 & Figure 4-5-6 appear.
+The Edit Interface Setting/Status screens in Figure 4-5-5 and Figure 4-5-6 appear.

-Edit Interface Settin g Port Select Interface VLAN Mode PVID Accepted Type Ingress Filtering Uplink TPID Select Ports 🔹 ●Hybrid ○Access ○Trunk ○ Tunnel 1 (1 - 4094) ● All O Tag Only O Untag Only ⊙Enabled ○ Disabled ⊂Enabled ● Disabled 0x8100 🗸 Apply
+Edit Interface Settin Port Select g Interface VLAN Mode PVID Accepted Type Ingress Filtering Uplink TPID Select Ports - ⊙Hybrid ○Access ○Trunk ○ Tunnel 1 (1 - 4094) ●All ○Tag Only ○Untag Only ⊙Enabled ○ Disabled ◯Enabled ◉ Disabled 0x8100 💌 Арріу

-Figure 4-5-5 Edit Interface Setting Page Screenshot
+Figure 4-5-5 Edit Interface Setting Screenshot

-Object Description Port Select Select port number for this drop down list to set VLAN port setting.
+Object Description Port Select Select port number from this drop-down list to set VLAN port setting.
 Interface VLAN Mode Set the port in access, trunk, hybrid and tunnel mode.
 Trunk means the port allows traffic of multiple VLANs.
-Access indicates the port belongs to one VLAN only.
-Hybrid means the port allows the traffic of multi-VLANs to pass in tag or untag mode.
+Access indicates the port belongs to one VLAN only. ■ Hybrid means the port allows the traffic of multi-VLANs to pass in tag or untag mode.
 Tunnel configures IEEE 802.1Q tunneling for a downlink port to another device within the customer network.
 PVID Allows you to assign PVID to selected port.
 The PVID will be inserted into all untagged frames entering the ingress port.
 The PVID must be the same as the VLAN ID that the port belongs to VLAN group, or the untagged traffic will be dropped.
-The range for the PVID is 1-4094.
+The range for the PVID is 1-4094 .
 Accepted Type Determines whether the port accepts all frames or only tagged frames.
 This parameter affects VLAN ingress processing.
 If the port only accepts tagged frames, untagged frames received on the port are discarded.
-Options: ■ Tag Only ■ Unitag Unity By default, the field is set to All Ingross Filtoring If ingrees filtering is enabled (checkbox is checked) frames classified to a VI ANI that the port is not a member of get discarded I fingroop filtering is disabled, frames classified to a VI AN that the part is not a In ingress mitering is disabled, marries classified to a VLAN that the port is not a member of are accorded and forwarded to the quiteb anging Hermber of are accepted and forwarded to the Switch engine.
-However, the port will never transmit frames classified to VLANS that it is not a • Uplink Enable/disable uplink function in trunk port. • TPID Configure the type (TPID) of the protocol of switch trunk port.
+Options: Tag Only Untag Only By default, the field is set to All.
+Ingress Filtering Ingress Filtering If ingress filtering is enabled (checkbox is checked), frames classified to a VLAN that the port is not a member of get discarded. • If ingress filtering is disabled, frames classified to a VLAN that the port is not a member of are accepted and forwarded to the switch engine.
+However, the port will never transmit frames classified to VLANs that it is not a member of. • Uplink Enable/disable uplink function in trunk port. • TPID Configure the type (TPID) of the protocol of switch trunk port.

-- Port VLAN Status
+✓ Port VLAN Status

 Port Interface VLAN Mode PVID Accept Frame Type Ingress Filtering Uplink TPID

 GE1 Trunk 1 ALL Enabled Disabled 0 x8100

 GE2 Trunk 1 ALL Enabled Disabled 0 x8100

 GE3 Trunk 1 ALL Enabled Disabled 0 x8100

 GE4 Trunk 1 ALL Enabled Disabled 0 x8100

 GE5 Trunk 1 ALL Enabled Disabled 0 x8100

 GE6 Trunk 1 ALL Enabled Disabled 0 x8100

 GE7 Trunk 1 ALL Enabled Disabled 0 x8100

 GE8 Trunk 1 ALL Enabled Disabled 0 x8100

 GE9 Trunk 1 ALL Enabled Disabled 0 x8100

 GE10 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG1 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG2 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG3 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG4 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG5 Trunk 1 ALL Enabled Disabled 0 x8100

-LAG6 Trunk 1 ALL Enabled Disabled 0 x8100
+LAG6 Trunk 1 ALL Enabled Disabled 0x8100

 LAG7 Trunk 1 ALL Enabled Disabled 0 x8100

 LAG8 Trunk 1 ALL Enabled Disabled 0x8100

-Figure 4-5-6 Edit Interface Setting Page Screenshot
+Figure 4-5-6 Edit Interface Setting Screenshot

-Object Description • Port The switch port number of the logical port Interface VLAN Mode Display the current interface VLAN mode • PVID Display the current PVID Accepted Frame Type Display the current access frame type Ingress Filtering Display the current ingress filtering • Uplink Display the current uplink mode • TPID Display the current TPID
+Object Description Port The switch port number of the logical port Interface VLAN Mode Display the current interface VLAN mode PVID Display the current PVID Accepted Frame Type Display the current access frame type Ingress Filtering Display the current ingress filtering Uplink Display the current uplink mode • TPID Display the current TPID